Charge transport properties in a novel holographic quantum phase transition model: AC conductivity

-Fig.\ref{fit different k at T 0.0001 Modify} shows the fitting plots by the modified Drude formula \eqref{Holographic modify formula}.
-We find that whether in the normal metallic phase or in the novel metallic phase, the AC conductivity can be well fitted by the modified Drude formula \eqref{Holographic modify formula}.
-Quantitatively, we show the fitting parameters $\tau$ and $\sigma_Q$ in Table \ref{ta-3}.
-The main characteristics are summarized as follows. \begin{itemize} \item In the normal metallic phase, $\sigma_Q=0$.
-It indicates that this metallic phase is the coherent one, which is independent of the strength of the momentum dissipation $k$.
-It is different from the usual EMA model or Gubser-Rocha-axions model, where with the strength of the momentum dissipation increases, the system changes from coherent phase to incoherent one \cite{Davison:2015bea,Zhou:2015qui,Andrade:2013gsa,Davison:2013jba}. \item The novel metallic phase has non-vanishing $\sigma_Q$, which suggests an incoherent behavior.
-Deviating from the quantum critical point (QCP), $\sigma_Q$ increases.
-It means that the incoherent behavior becomes stronger. \item Whether in the normal metallic phase or in the novel metallic one, the relaxation time increases as the momentum dissipation enhances, which is consistent with that of the usual holographic axions model \cite{Andrade:2013gsa,Wu:2018zdc}. \end{itemize}
+Quantitatively, we show the fitting parameters $\tau\mu$ and $\sigma_Q/\sigma_{DC}$ in Table \ref{ta-3}.
+We would like to emphasize that for a fixed $ \sigma_{DC} $, a larger $ \sigma_Q $ indicates a more incoherent system.
+We measure this coherence with $\sigma_Q/\sigma_{DC}$, and the more this value goes up, the less coherent the system is.
+Then, we summarize the main characteristics of the low-frequency AC conductivity at extremal low temperatures as follows. \begin{itemize} \item The normal metallic phase is the coherent phase, which is validated by $\sigma_Q/\sigma_{DC}\ll 1$ (the last three ones in Table \ref{ta-3}).
+What is particularly interesting is that $\sigma_Q/\sigma_{DC}$ rapidly approaches to be vanishing as the strength of the momentum dissipation enhances.
+It suggests that the coherent behavior is independent of the momentum dissipation.
+This phenomenon is completely different from the usual EMA model or Gurbser-Rocha-axions model, where the momentum dissipation induces a transition from coherent phase to incoherent one \cite{Davison:2015bea,Zhou:2015qui,Andrade:2013gsa,Davison:2013jba,Jeong:2018tua,Jeong:2021wiu}. \item The novel metallic phase has a non-vanishing $\sigma_Q/\sigma_{DC}$ , which suggests an incoherent behavior.
+In this phase, the incoherent behavior becomes stronger when the strength of the momentum dissipation grows.
+This observation is consistent with that in most of the holographic models \cite{Davison:2015bea,Zhou:2015qui,Andrade:2013gsa,Davison:2013jba,Jeong:2018tua,Jeong:2021wiu}. \item Whether in the normal metallic phase or in the novel metallic one, the relaxation time increases as the momentum dissipation enhances, which is consistent with that of the usual holographic axions model \cite{Andrade:2013gsa,Wu:2018zdc}. \end{itemize}